 (g) requiring no more than one-third of the nitrogen required to grow corn, thereby reducing the risk of

 contamination of the waters of the state; and

 (h) requiring no more than one-half of the energy necessary to convert corn into ethanol.

 (2) Decentralized Network of Small Advanced Biofuel Manufacturing Facilities

 Smaller is better.
 The distributed nature of a small advanced biofuel manufacturing facility network reduces feedstock supply risk, does not burden local water supplies and provides for broader based economic development.
-Each advanced biofuel manufacturing facility operating in Louisiana will produce no less than 5 million gallons of advanced biofuel per year and no more than 15 million gallons of advanced biofuel per year.Also read: $19 Device Extends Your Expensive Phone's Battery Life Like Nothing Else.
-20% Discount Code: GREENOPT
+Each advanced biofuel manufacturing facility operating in Louisiana will produce no less than 5 million gallons of advanced biofuel per year and no more than 15 million gallons of advanced biofuel per year.Also read: This Device Extends Your Phone's Battery Lifespan Like Nothing Else.
+5% Discount Code: GREENOPT

 (3) Market Expansion